 On the other hand, the church of Saint Lawrence was built in 1098.
 It features a Romanesque style.
 Once, there was a temple to Jupiter.
 A fire in the 14th century destroyed it.
 One year later, the Aragonese did the destroying.

 More sites in Portovenere include the Doria Castle and the Grotta dell’Arpaia.
 The Grotta, also known as Byron’s Grotto, has now collapsed.
 The beautiful nucleus of Le Grazie was built in the 14th century.
 Other noteworthy monuments include the remains of a Roman Villa from the 1st century BC.

 Cinque Terre, explained

-Cinque Terre means Five Lands and it includes the Italian Riviera villages of Vernazza, Corniglia, Manarola, Monterosso al Mare and Riomaggiore.
+Cinque Terre means Five Lands and it includes the Italian Riviera villages, the Cinque terre towns of Vernazza, Corniglia, Manarola, Monterosso al Mare and Riomaggiore.
 Along with them, the coastline and the surrounding hills are part of a National Park.
 UNESCO has included all of these destinations in its list.

 The Cinque Terre is a destination of natural beauty.
 There is no modern development in the region, which is what makes it so special.

 Though it is quite a popular holiday destination, cars cannot reach the region from outside.
 There are boats, roads, and trails that connect all the villages.
 The best is to plan a Cinque Terre itinerary by traveling through all the villages.